-HEDIS 2017
+HEDIS 2018

-The Healthcare Effectiveness Data and Information Set (HEDIS) is the most widely used set of health care performance measures in the United States.
+The Healthcare Effectiveness Data and Information Set (HEDIS) is one of the most widely used set of health care performance measures in the United States.
 The term "HEDIS" originated in the late 1980s as the product of a group of forward-thinking employers and quality experts, and was entrusted to NCQA in the early 1990s.
 NCQA has expanded the size and scope of HEDIS to include measures for physicians, PPOs and other organizations.
-HEDIS 2017 is published across a number of volumes and includes 91 measures across 7 domains of care:
+HEDIS 2018 is published across a number of volumes and includes 95 measures across 7 domains of care:

-- · Effectiveness of Care.

-- Access/Availability of Care.

-- Experience of Care.

-- Utilization and Risk Adjusted Utilization.

-- Relative Resource Use.

-- · Health Plan Descriptive Information.

-- Measures Collected Using Electronic Clinical Data Systems.

-Volume 1: Narrative A general overview of the HEDIS measurement set and how the data are used.

-Volume 2: Technical Specifications for Health Plans The technical specifications for the HEDIS non-survey measures for organizations; instructions on data collection for each measure; general guidelines for calculations and sampling.

-Technical Specifications for Physician Measurement

-The technical specifications for the HEDIS quality measures for physicianlevel measurement.

-Technical Specifications for ACO Measurement

-The technical specifications for the HEDIS quality measures for accountable care organizations (ACO).

-Volume 3: Specifications for Survey Measures The technical specifications for HEDIS survey measures and standardized surveys from the Consumer Assessment of Healthcare Providers and Systems (CAHPS®1) program.

-Specifications for the CAHPS for PCMH Survey

-The technical specifications and standardized questionnaires for CAHPS for Patient-Centered Medical Home (PCMH) survey.

-Volume 5: HEDIS Compliance Audit^{TM2}: Standards, Policies and Procedures

-The accepted method for auditing the HEDIS production process, including an information systems capabilities assessment and an evaluation of compliance with HEDIS specifications.
+Effectiveness of Care.
+Access/Availability of Experience of Care.
+Utilization and Risk Advised to the content of the con Care.
+Health Plan Descriptive Information.
+Measures Collected Using Electronic Clinical Data Volume 1: Narrative A general overview of the HEDIS measurement set and how the data are used.
+Volume 2: Technical Specifications for Health Plans The technical specifications for the HEDIS nonsurvey measures for organizations; instructions on data collection for each measure; general guidelines for calculations and sampling.
+Technical Specifications for Physician Measurement The technical specifications for the HEDIS quality measures for physician- level measurement.
+Technical Specifications for ACO Measurement The technical specifications for the HEDIS quality measures for accountable care organizations.
+Volume 3: Specifications for Survey Measures The technical specifications for HEDIS survey measures and standardized surveys from the Consumer Assessment of Healthcare Providers and Systems (CAHPS) program.
+Specifications for the CAHPS PCMH Survey The technical specifications and standardized questionnaires for the CAHPS survey for the patient-centered medical home (PCMH).
+Volume 5: HEDIS Compliance Audit: Standards, Policies and Procedures The accepted method for auditing the HEDIS production process, including an information systems capabilities assessment and an evaluation of compliance with HEDIS specifications.
 Standards that Certified HEDIS Compliance Auditors must use when conducting a HEDIS audit.

-Volume 6: Specifications for the Medicare Health Outcomes Survey The technical specifications for the Health Outcomes Survey (HOS).
+Volume 6: Specifications for the Medicare Health Outcomes Survey The technical specifications for the HOS.

-1CAHPS® is a registered trademark of the Agency for Healthcare Research and Quality (AHRQ).

-2NCQA HEDIS Compliance Audit [TM] is a trademark of the National Committee for Quality Assurance (NCQA).